Bedrock-OSS/bedrock-wiki-legacy/scripting/game-tests.md

 ▸ **succeedOnTick**(`tick`: *number*): *void*

-The GameTest will succeed when the specified amount of ticks has passed
+The GameTest will succeed when the given amount of ticks has passed

 ##### Parameters: